glennsl/rebase/README.md

 A minimal base library intended for the BuckleScript/Reason ecosystem.
 It uses Reasonable conventions, and is easily consumed via npm.

 ## Status
 Mostly undocumented and untested.
+Prone to change without warning.
 Use at your own risk.

 ## Project goals
 * Cross-platform